stateful/docs.runme.dev/docs/Guide/devcontainer.md

 - Create and open your **READ.me** file in your VScode.
 - Click on the **+Code** icon and type in your code script.
-- Click on the **Remote Container** icon on the bottom left of your VS code.
+- Click on the **Remote Container** icon on the bottom left of your VS Code.

 ![remote icon](../../static/img/remote-container-icon.png)